We update the numbers to show the 10 highest-yielding shares in the FTSE 100 at the start of April.

-According to the AJ Bell’s third quarter report, the blue chip stock index is expected to see dividend payments grow by a total of 10% in 2018.
-That would bring the total amount paid out by the index to a record £89.8 billion, surpassing the previous record set last year, of just over £80 billion.
+According to the AJ Bell’s first quarter report, the blue chip stock index is expected to see dividend payments grow by a total of 5.8% in 2019.
+That would bring the total amount paid out by the index to a record £92.2 billion, surpassing the previous record set last year, of just under £90 billion.

 Which FTSE 100 firms provide the highest yield?

 Of the 10 highest yielding shares in the FTSE 100 two homebuilders, Persimmon and Taylor Wimpey, stand above the rest.
 Persimmon offers a yield of 10.5% and Taylor Wimpey 10.1%.